WimDeMeester/Vela/README.md

 Telescope Control is developed to work with my telescope and my settings.
 I hope to find some testers and developers who want to test the software on other setups.

+Some things to think about for future versions :
+  - Download location and get drive directions using google maps.
+  - ...